AleeWeb/review_django_api_backend/README.md

 # user_review
-This is a User Review app for tech products.
+* In Progress!* This is a User Review app demo for tech products.
 Django REST framework API and React as the front-end.